mshimizu-kx/docs/docs/interfaces/embedR/index.md

 ---
-title: Using R with kdb+ – Interfaces – kdb+ and q documentation
+title: embedR, an interface for calling R from q
-description: How to enable R to connect to kdb+ and extract data; embed R inside q and invoke R routines; enable q to connect to a remote instance of R via TCP/IP and invoke R routines remotely; and enable q to load the R maths library and invoke R math routines locally.
+description: embedR is an interface that allows the R programming language to be invoked by q programs
-keywords: interface, kdb+, library, q, r
+keywords: interface, kdb+, q, r
 hero: <i class="fab fa-superpowers"></i> Fusion for Kdb+
 ---
-# <i class="fab fa-r-project"></i> Using R with kdb+
+# <i class="fab fa-r-project"></i> embedR

 ## Introduction